Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Introduction

 \section{Introduction}

 Many time series data recorded from various research areas including finance, econometrics, biology, atmospheric sciences and neuroscience, exhibit nonstationarity.
 However, these time series data may have second moment structures (variance, cross-covariance, spectral matrix) that may evolve over the duration of the observation period.
-In this paper, we examine the local field potential (LFP) signals recorded from a rat (see Figure \ref{fig:rat_sequence} and \ref{fig:rat_LFP}) that display changes in the second moment as the rat responds to the sequence of odors presented during an experiment.
+In this paper, we examine local field potential (LFP) signals recorded from the hippocampus of a rat (see Figure \ref{fig:rat_sequence} and \ref{fig:rat_LFP}), which display changes in the second moment as the rat is presented with sequences of odors during the experiment.
 Our goal here is to develop a computationally efficient approach for estimating rat brain functional connectivity that can \underline{track these changes in real-time}.

 There are a number of available methods for analyzing non-stationary time series data.
 One approach is to model the data as a realization of some "locally stationary" process which essentially assumes that the second moment structure (i.e., the spectral matrix) is approximately constant within a narrow time interval.
 This idea was introduced in \cite{PRIESTLEY} and then reformulated in \cite{FITTING_TS_TO_NONSTAT_PROC} with a framework that admits a sequence of consistent estimators for the time-varying spectral matrix.
 These two approaches use the Fourier complex exponentials as the stochastic building blocks for representing non-stationary signals.
 However, there are other building blocks for signal representation In \cite{SLEX} and \cite{NASON_WAVELET} the representations use non-decimated wavelets and SLEX (smooth localized complex exponentials) as building blocks.
 Thus, under these stochastic representations, the time-varying auto-spectra and time-varying cross-coherence are rigorously defined.